Chapter 1. Architectures

 x86_64) and IBM Power Systems.

-Separate installation media are offered for installing Red Hat Enterprise Linux on IBM Power Systems servers in little endian mode.
-These media are available from the Red Hat Customer Portal
+- Separate installation media are offered for installing Red Hat Enterprise Linux on IBM Power Systems servers in little endian mode.
+These media are available from the Downloads section of the Red Hat Customer Portal.

 - Only IBM POWER8 processor-based servers are supported with Red Hat Enterprise Linux for POWER, little endian.

 - Currently, Red Hat Enterprise Linux for POWER, little endian is supported only as a KVM guest under Red Hat Enteprise Virtualization for Power.
 Installation on bare metal hardware is currently not supported.